Project manager: Architectural project manager

 Architectural project manager are project managers in the field of architecture.
 They have many of the same skills as their counterpart in the construction industry.
 And will often work closely with the construction project manager in the office of the general contractor (GC), and at the same time, coordinate the work of the design team and numerous consultants who contribute to a construction project, and manage communication with the client.
 The issues of budget, scheduling, and quality control are the responsibility of the project manager in an architect's office.

-Construction project manager
+Construction manager

+Construction managers are primarily involved in the areas of design, bidding, contact management and construction of a project, as well as the in-between phases and post-construction.

 Until recently, the American construction industry lacked any level of standardization, with individual States determining the eligibility requirements within their jurisdiction.
 However, several trade associations based in the United States have made strides in creating a commonly accepted set of qualifications and tests to determine a project manager's competency.